 The 2011 Center for American Progress Report "The Koch Brothers: What You Need to Know About the Financiers of the Radical Right" noted that the Koch brothers' combined wealth is the fourth highest in the nation, with operations in 45 states.

 The Koch Brothers' Fortune

-Charles and David Koch tied for fourth most wealthy person in the U.S. again in 2011, according to the 2011 Forbes 400.
-According to the Center for American Progress, "their combined wealth of $50 billion is exceeded only by the Microsoft founder’s $59 billion fortune.
-Buoyed by aggressive speculative trading on volatile energy markets, the Koch brothers accumulated $15 billion in wealth since March 2010, a 43 percent increase," as seen in the following chart:
+Charles and David Koch tied for fourth most wealthy person in the U.S. again in 2013, worth $36 billion each, according to the 2013 Forbes 400.
+Their combined wealth of $72 billion matches that of the top American billionaire, Microsoft founder Bill Gates.
+Buoyed by aggressive speculative trading on volatile energy markets, the Koch brothers accumulated $15 billion in wealth [from] March 2010 [to September 2011], a 43 percent increase" in that time period alone, as seen in the following chart: